What is anxiety?

 What should I do if I think I have an anxiety problem?

 Remember that anxiety is very common.
 Everybody experiences anxiety.
 In fact, a certain degree of anxiety is good for us!
 But if your feelings are severe and don’t go away, you should seek more help.
 Your GP is likely to be the first person you will see.
 They might then recommend further treatment.

 There are a number of things you can try:

-- Talk to someone – talking about problems can help us feel better.
-Try talking to friends or relatives that you are close to.
+- Talk to someone.
+Talking about problems can help us feel better.
+For instance, try talking to friends or relatives that you are close to.

-- Self-help books and websites – there are a number of self-help books and websites that are available to support people with anxiety difficulties.
-There are self-help computer packages available too, which can be accessed through your GP.
+- Self-help books and websites.
+Many self-help books, websites, and apps are available to support people with anxiety difficulties.
+In addition, there are self-help computer packages available, which can be accessed through your GP.

-- Self-help groups – a good way of getting in touch with people who are going through similar experiences.
+- Self-help groups.
+These are a good way of getting in touch with people who are going through similar experiences.
 You can look for these on the internet.